timgilbert/js-weighted-list/README.md

    sandwich.push('bob',   1, { name: 'Bob', sandwich: 'turkey' });
 ```

-If a list contains data elements as described above, methods which retrieve
+If a WeightedList instance contains data elements as described above, methods
-elements from it will return objects of the form `{'key': k, 'data': d}`
+which retrieve elements from it will return objects of the form
-instead of simply `key`.
+`{'key': k, 'data': d}` instead of simply `key`.
 For example:

 ```javascript
     sandwich.peek();     // Ex: [ {'key': 'marv', 'data': {'name': 'Marvin', 'sandwich': 'roast beef'}} ]